Improving Healthcare with Assistive Technology and Robotics

-Below are three areas of focus that outline how we are using technology to help meet their needs and enable them to enjoy a better quality of life.
+Below are three areas of focus that outline how we are using assistive technology and robotics to meet the healthcare needs of these individuals and enhance their quality of life.

-Our ongoing research in assistive technology and robotics shows promising solutions that can make independent living a reality for our elderly and people with disabilities.
-Our goal is to enable them to complete their daily tasks and activities independently to contribute to their overall wellbeing.
+Our ongoing research in assistive technology and robotics is yielding promising solutions that can turn independent living into a reality for the elderly and people with disabilities.
+Our goal is to empower them to carry out their daily tasks and activities independently, ultimately enhancing their overall well-being.

-Robotics can help improve patient care, for instance, assisting them with automated bathing machines, and droids that monitor their mobility progress.
-Robots can also help recovering stroke patients to exercise and alert early-stage dementia patients to take their medication.
+Some of the ways we use robotics to enhance patient care include automated bathing machines and droids that monitor mobility progress.
+Robots can also aid stroke patients in their recovery exercises and remind early-stage dementia patients to take their medication.

-RoboCoach Xian is a trainer teaching physical exercise routines to senior citizens individually or in groups.
-Enhanced with sensors, it offers personalised, gentle exercise routines that the elderly and young children can do, with low risk of injury.
+RoboCoach Xian is a robotic trainer that teaches physical exercise routines to senior citizens, either individually or in groups.
+It provides personalized, gentle exercise routines suitable for the elderly and young children, minimizing the risk of injury.

-Importantly, it also provides physical and cognitive therapy for seniors who have suffered strokes or have disorders such as Alzheimer’s or Parkinson’s.
+Most importantly, it also offers physical and cognitive therapy to seniors who have experienced strokes or are dealing with conditions such as Alzheimer’s or Parkinson’s.